-Wander past the authentic old wagon and quirky succulent displays to a backyard oasis.
-The use of old unwanted relics given new life in a colorful display.
-Follow the garden path past hidden nooks of rustic old treasures and hear the peaceful sound of the water falling in to the pond.
+Discover how this garden has developed as you wander past the authentic old wagon and quirky succulent displays to a backyard oasis.
+The use of old unwanted relics are given new life in a colorful display.
+Follow the garden path past hidden nooks of rustic old treasures and hear the peaceful sound of the water falling into the pond.
+This is truly a passion.

 Cheryl Lavatt, 74 Hillview Road, Cedar Pocket

 A compact garden with a little bit of everything to admire.
 With this garden you can’t see everything at once which makes it rather interesting.
 As you walk around there are rooms waiting to be discovered, with some overgrown in places and very private.
 There are lots of roses, magnolias, camellias, natives and fairly mature trees.

 Jenni Dawson, 108 Benson Road, Araluen